-Where a candidate changes from full-time to part-time study or vice versa, the minimum and maximum registration periods shall be calculated on a pro-rata basis.
-A scaling factor of 1.4 shall be applied to the time remaining to the minimum or maximum registration period in the current mode.
+Where a candidate changes from fulltime to part-time study or vice versa, the minimum and maximum registration periods shall be calculated as if he/she were a part-time candidate.

 A candidate may undertake a programme of research in which the candidate's own creative work forms, as a point of origin or reference, a significant part of the intellectual enquiry.
 Such creative work may be in any field (for instance, fine art, design, engineering and technology, architecture, creative writing, musical composition, film, dance and performance), but shall have been undertaken as part of the registered research programme.
 In such cases, the presentation and submission may be partly in other than written form.